Maureen Thompson, Undergraduate Program Director, Public Health

 344 White Hall

-The BS in Public Health/Masters Public Health is a 150 credit hour, 5 year academic program that provides students with an accelerated pathway to an advanced degree in public health.
+The BS/MS in Public is a 150 credit hour, 5 year academic program that provides students with an accelerated pathway to an advanced degree in public health.
 Students gain core knowledge, research, and practice skills necessary for the advancement of evidence-based public health, while eliminating redundancy if the degrees were completed separately.

-Students complete a generalist public health internship in year 4 of study.
+Students complete an internship experience, a specialization track in either global health or biostatistics, and a master’s thesis.
 The bachelor’s degree is awarded at the completion of year 4 and the master’s degree is awarded at the completion of the 5th year of study.

 Undergraduate financial aid will be provided as awarded via Syracuse University Financial Aid Office.